Rees algebra of maximal order Pfaffians and its diagonal subalgebras: Pfaffian ideals of sparse skew-symmetric matrices

 \section{Pfaffian ideals of sparse skew-symmetric matrices}

 For a generic skew-symmetric matrix $X$ of odd order $n$, computations suggest that as $n$ increases, the number of generators for $I=\text{Pf}_{n-1}(X)$ increases largely.
-Moreover, the expression for the generators of $I$ becomes too complex thereby making the study of the minimal graded free resolutions of the corresponding Rees algebra hard.
-Thus for the generators of a Pfaffian ideal and the defining ideal of the Rees algebra to satisfy some properties, it makes sense to focus on sparse form of skew-symmetric matrices.
+Moreover, the expression for the generators of $I$ becomes too complex, thereby making the study of the minimal graded free resolutions of the corresponding Rees algebras hard.
+Thus, for the generators of a Pfaffian ideal and the defining ideal of the Rees algebra to satisfy some properties, it makes sense to focus on the sparse form of skew-symmetric matrices.

-Note that we primarily focus on maximal order Pfaffians since an ideal $I$ generated by non-maximal order Pfaffians most often lead to the defining relations of Rees algebra being of total degree greater than $2$.
+Note that we primarily focus on the maximal order Pfaffians since an ideal $I$ generated by the non-maximal order Pfaffians most often leads to the defining relations of the Rees algebra being of total degree greater than $2$.
 For example,

 { { \\ }}